Toilet paper roll mounted on green tiles.

 Conclusion

-You may have noticed that I didn’t do a price analysis for paper towels, facial tissue, and napkins.
+You may have noticed that I didn’t do price analyses for paper towels, facial tissue, and napkins.
 Unlike toilet paper, we don’t use these products in high volume.
 Also, we are switching from name brands (Bounty, Kleenex, Vanity Fair) to store brands (e.g. from Target).
-That alone should decrease our cost, even if we are no longer buying in bulk at Costco.
+That alone should decrease our cost, even if we no longer buy in bulk at Costco.

 In the grand scheme of things, my family’s buying habits aren’t going to make a dent in environmental preservation.
 However, if enough households started practicing this type of “wallet activism,” then in aggregation, we may be able to decrease deforestation.
 Also, with more demand, prices should come down for green products due to the economies of scale.